baudev/gdpr-checker-backend/README.md

 - [ ] Write tests
 - [ ] Implement more complex logic to detect non GDPR compliant websites
 - [ ] Review the database implementation
+- [ ] Scan several urls for each domain

 ## CREDITS